 Given the programme requirements, we ensured the design of the steel frame was fully developed prior to the appointment of the steel fabricator.
 Following their appointment, we collaborated closely over connection design, erection sequence, temporary stability and coordination with the hangar doors, cranes, sprinkler system and cladding.

 Our work on the roof design included wind load assessments with both hangar doors in open and shut positions, and prediction and monitoring of deflections during both construction and on completion.
-This was critical over the hangar doors and for the travelling cranes.
+This was critical for the hangar doors and the travelling cranes.

 Our team also undertook the design of the ground floor slab to the hangar which incorporated telescopic pits and cable ducts.

 Our civil engineers designed the significant external aircraft aprons along with a car parking area for staff and visitors providing spaces for over 300 cars which connects to the airport’s perimeter road.
 Our team also provided specialist pavement design and runway safeguarding checks, along with the drainage strategy and design and flood risk assessment.